plone/plone.recipe.codeanalysis/README.rst

         scripts = csslint

 **csslint-exclude**
     Allows you to specify directories and/or files which you don't want to be checked.
 Default is none.

-**deprecated-aliases**
-    For historical reasons, some of the unittest.TestCase methods had one or more aliases that are deprecated on Python 2.7.
-If this option is set to True, warnings about deprecated aliases will be printed.
-Default is ``False``.
-See `Unit testing framework documentation`_ for more information.

-**deprecated-aliases-exclude**
-    Allows you to specify directories and/or files which you don't want to be checked.
-Default is none.